 Another reason these old mountain bikes make great touring bikes is the wheels.
 They are durable because they are built to handle off-road use.
 Look for wheels with the following characteristics:

 - 26-inch wheels- Most mountain bikes of this era use 26-inch wheels.
 These were built before 29ers became popular.
 The main reason that 26-inch wheels are preferable to 29ers is wheel strength.
 Smaller diameter wheels have shorter spokes.
 They can take a greater beating without bending or breaking.
 26-inch replacement parts are also generally cheaper and easier to find.
-For more info on wheel size analysis, check out my guide, 700c Vs. 26 inch Wheels for Touring or watch my Youtube video.
+For more info on wheel size analysis, check out my guide, 700c Vs. 26 inch Wheels for Touring or watch my YouTube video.

 - double-wall rims- These are stronger than single wall.
 They can handle the extra weight of your gear.
+For more info, check out my guide to single vs double wall rims.

 - 36 spokes- Most bikes use 32 spoke wheels.
 The 4 extra spokes add a considerable amount of strength to the wheel.
 This allows you to carry more weight without worrying about breaking spokes.
+For more info, check out my guide to 32 Vs 36 spoke wheels.

 - Cup and cone style hubs- These last pretty much indefinitely if they are maintained.
 They also allow you to replace parts as they wear instead of replacing the entire hub.